-Montcrest School is commencing its largest ever building project to transform our learning and teaching spaces.
+Montcrest School has commenced its largest ever building project to transform our learning and teaching spaces.

 This thoughtful plan has been in the making for five years.
 Montcrest’s leadership team and Board have worked with city planners, architects, project managers and a construction team to carefully create the best plan for our future.
 The final result is a transformative project that maximizes safety measures and creates minimal disruption, as our students remain our top priority.